poliorcetics/named-arguments-rfc/00-intro-summary.md

 This RFC introduces _named arguments_ for Rust.
 Named arguments are the ability to call a function or method while precising the name of the arguments, greatly improving clarity in many situations.
-Of course function where the argument is already clear do not have to use them: `sin(x: x)` would be ridiculous and redundant.
+Of course functions where the argument is already clear do not have to use them: `sin(x: x)` would be ridiculous and redundant.
 Named arguments as proposed here are **not** source-breaking: existing functions and methods will continue to work without any change.
 Named arguments as proposed here are **opt-in**.
-Changing the name of `f(a: usize)` to `f(b: usize)` will **not** be a breaking change, just like it is not today: once again, the goal is not to force them on developers but to provide another option in Rust that has seen huge success in other languages in a way that fit with Rust.
+Changing the name of `f(a: usize)` to `f(b: usize)` will **not** be a breaking change, just like it is not today: once again, the goal is not to force them on developers but to provide another option that has seen huge success in other languages in a way that fit with Rust.

 Named arguments also introduce a limited form a function overloading that is easy to check for both a human and the compiler and can be applied to profit plainly from heavily used function names like